Maximo Application Maps (4 of 9) Work Management

 Work orders exist at the Site level.
 Work orders can exist in a hierarchy which is referred to as a work package.
 There is an action available from the List tab – Create Work Package which creates a parent work order for a selected set of work orders and another action – Assign to New Parent which joins work orders as children to an existing work order.
 The work orders in a work order hierarchy can only belong to the same site.
 The work order hierarchy can be several levels deep, for example representing a work breakdown structure for a project.
 A work order can also have multiple tasks.
 Tasks are stored in the same table as work orders consequently some of the functions applied to work orders are also applicable to tasks.

-The work order has a status and a status history and a work order has a work type.
-An organisation can have many types of work order, even more so if they are managing many types of asset and some work types might require additional statuses.
+The work order has a status and a status history, and a work order has a work type.
+An organization can have many types of work order, even more so if they are managing many asset types and some work types might require additional statuses.
 The standard statuses exist at a status level and additional synonym statuses can be configured to each level and if required made conditionally available depending on the work type.
 This is defined against the WOSTATUS synonym domain found in the Domains application.
 It is common then to find a much greater number of statuses than you will find in an out of the box installation of Maximo.
-It is also common to have Maximo workflow driving some of the reactive work orders through their business process especially if authorisation is needed before work can commence.

 Work is performed against an asset and/or location and the work history of an asset is a view on the work orders that have been performed against that asset.
 A work order can reference multiple assets and/or locations.
 There is a table called Multiple Assets, Locations and CIs which is used when the work to be performed is the same for several assets or locations, this is commonly used for inspections, the work history of an asset uses this table.
 Assets and locations can also be referenced on child work orders or tasks and the work history of an asset will pick up these records as well.
 As assets can be removed and replaced with another asset the work history can be recorded against both the asset and the operating location where the asset resides.
-When creating a work order if the location has just one parent asset then it will be defaulted to the work order, otherwise you will need to select the asset after the location has been selected.
+When creating a work order if the location has just one parent asset, then it will be defaulted to the work order, otherwise you will need to select the asset after the location has been selected.

 For work orders being created against a failed asset or location then when the problem code is entered a screen will open to indicate whether other open work orders exist that are similar.
-If it looks as if this is a duplicate then this work order can be related to the original work order and then cancelled with a memo to indicate that it is a duplicate.
+If it looks as if this is a duplicate, then this work order can be related to the original work order and then cancelled with a memo to indicate that it is a duplicate.

-Work orders can be created directly in the Work Order Tracking application but they can also be created from:
+Work orders can be created directly in the Work Order Tracking application, but they can also be created from:

 The data that the work order initially contains can vary depending on how the work order was created.
 There are a set of crossover domains which can copy additional fields from the source object to the work order when the work order is created.
 From the Domains application search for 2wo in the domain field, for example TICKET2WO controls the fields copied from a service request when a work order is created from it.

-A work order can be classified and if the classification has attributes then these will be seen in the Specifications tab.
-A task can also be classified and a task specification formed.
-Classifications and Specifications are used in inspections, audits and surveys where the attributes may represent a question or some details that need to be collected as part of a survey.
+A work order can be classified and if the classification has attributes, then these will be seen in the Specifications tab.
+A task can also be classified, and a task specification formed.
+Classifications and Specifications are used in inspections, audits, and surveys where the attributes may represent a question or some details that need to be collected as part of a survey.
 The Work Order Tracking application by default does not display the task specification you need to navigate to the Activities and Tasks application from the Reference WO field to see the attribute values.

 Work order costs

-Work orders can be costed against a General Ledger code.
+Work orders can be costed against a General Ledger account.
 The work order itself has a GL account which may be partially derived from the location and asset or set from the Preventive Maintenance record.
-This GL Account is used as a default on the actual labor, material, service and tool transactions.
+This GL Account is used as a default on the actual labor, material, service, and tool transactions.
 Some GL segments may be entered automatically, for example, a segment may be derived from the material commodity code.
 Other segments may need to be manually entered using the GL account navigator which shows you the code values for each segment of the GL.
-Actual transactions have both a Debit and Credit GL but the credit side is normally fully completed through various default control accounts.
+Actual transactions have both a Debit and Credit GL, but the credit side is normally fully completed through various default control accounts.
 Maximo also supports integration from a project ledger to records viewed in the Cost Management application and which can be entered on to the work order.
 Financial transactions can also be posted against a financial period.

 Planning work

-Planning of work is mostly performed from the Plans tab of Work Order Tracking application.
+Planning of work is mostly performed from the Plans tab of the Work Order Tracking application.
 For repeatable work a Job Plan should be created and when this is applied to the work order it creates a work plan.

 The work plan can be entered manually and can consist of: